-Research interests: psychological help-seeking; coping; test development; cross-cultural/international psychology; generalization of psychological concept across nations; psycho-education; community outreach; prevention; at-risk youth; criminal behavior; application of social psychology constructs to counseling.
+Research interests: psychological help-seeking; coping; test development; cross-cultural/international psychology; generalization of psychological concept across nations; psycho-education; community outreach; prevention; application of social psychology constructs to counseling.
 Teaching interests: research methodology; assessment; program development and evaluation, multicultural counseling; career issues/theories.

-University Facilities, Services, and Support Facilities of Department of Counseling Psychology & Guidance Services
+University Facilities, Services, and Support

-The Department operates an in-house Counseling Practicum Clinic that serves about six hundred clients a year from Muncie and surrounding communities.
+Facilities of Department of Counseling Psychology & Guidance Services The Department operates an in-house Counseling Practicum Clinic serving about 600 clients a year from Central Indiana.
 The clinic provides practicum and master's internship experiences for students enrolled in the graduate counseling programs.
 The clients are counseled by these students under the supervision of, and in consultation with, the faculty.
-The Departmental, instructional, and research facilities of the Department occupy the sixth floor of the Teachers College building include ten practicum rooms, an observation corridor, and group observation rooms.
+The departmental, instructional, and research facilities of the Department occupy the 6th floor of the Teachers College building include ten practicum rooms, an observation corridor, and group observation rooms.
 The practicum and group counseling rooms are equipped with digital video cameras.
 Doctoral students share office space in the Department, and have access to computers.
 Teachers College has wireless internet capability.
 As stated earlier, the university was ranked as the nation's top wireless campus in a 2005 survey conducted by Intel Corporation and published in U.S. News & World Report.